 - Apply for graduation by the deadline date advertised in the Academic Calendar.

-- Please visit the Registrar’s Graduation page for detailed instructions on how to submit your application.
+- Visit the Registrar’s Graduation page for detailed instructions on how to submit your application.

 - If you do not have the link to apply for graduation, please contact the Registrar’s Office at 850.644.1050 or email email@example.com.

-- Please check your FSU email regularly throughout the Fall 2020 semester to ensure you don’t miss any communication about your graduation status and/or your participation in the ceremony.
+- Check your FSU email regularly throughout the semester to ensure you don’t miss any communication about your graduation status and/or your participation in the ceremony.

 Step 2: Check before Graduation